Nathaniel-Stevenson/service-response-friction/README.md

 Dataset source: https://catalog.data.gov/dataset/calls-for-service-2026

 # Hourly Volume Is Not a Primary Driver of Dispatch Delay
-Pivot Table: Time to Dispatch and Incident Volume by Hour
+Table: Time to Dispatch and Incident Volume by Hour

 There is little to no visible correlation between the number of incidents to Time to Dispatch when analyzed by hour.
 High volume seemingly does not cause delays in Time to Dispatch and low volumes do not correlate with lower times.